-Jack Cody is 31 years old.
-Originally from Massachusetts, he has lived in the Roaring Fork Valley for nearly 14 years.
+Originally from Massachusetts, Jack has lived in the Roaring Fork Valley for over 14 years.
 He currently lives in the mountains above Glenwood Springs with his wolf dog, Alpine.
 He lives in a primarily off the grid cabin that is only accessible by snowmobile five months of the year.

 In the winters Jack works as an EMT.
-He has been a ski patroller for 11 years.
-He is currently the ski patrol Director for Sunlight Mountain Resort outside of Glenwood Springs.
-Jack also runs their lift evacuation, and avalanche control programs.
 Jack is a true snowboarder and likes to say he has never skied a day in his life.
 After snowboarding for well over 20 years, Jack likes to push his passion for big mountain snowboard mountaineering deep into the Elk mountain range.